ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 How well do these new points fit with your previous data?
 :::

-2. On the right side control panel in the simulation, click the drop-down menu and select "Planet X".
+2. On the right side control panel in the simulation, click the drop-down menu and select &ldquo;Planet X&rdquo;.

 :::Question
 How could you determine what the acceleration due to gravity, $g_x$, is on Planet X?
 By your method, what is the value of $g_x$?